If you’re looking for an online platform to trade stocks, forex, cryptocurrencies and other CFD products, it might be worth considering Capital.com.

 Outside of the stock CFD department, you can also trade currencies, indices, cryptocurrencies, and commodities.
 You won’t, however, be able to invest in stocks in the traditional sense at Capital.com.
 Nevertheless, the platform allows you to trade with leverage, as well as choose from buy and sell positions.

 Irrespective of what asset class you wish to trade, Capital.com is a zero-commission broker.
 On top of this, you will also have access to market-leading spreads.
-For example, some of the best shares like Facebook and Amazon can be traded with a spread of just 0.08 and 1.75, respectively.
+For example, some of the most popular shares like Facebook and Amazon can be traded with a spread of just 0.08 and 1.75, respectively.

 In terms of the specifics, Capital.com allows you to open an account and deposit funds in a matter of minutes.
 You can do this with several UK payment methods, such as a debit/credit card or bank transfer.
 In terms of its regulatory standing, Capital.com is licensed by the FCA.